AleK3y/wordlist/README.md

 # wordlist
-Simple project I made to exercise with FILE.
+A simple project I made to exercise with FILE.

 ## How to run
-To correctly run the program you just have to run it with these arguments: \
+To run the program correctly after compiling you just have to run it with these arguments: \
 `./main character_list length output_filename`

 For example: \